Daniel of Padua

 Saint Daniel of Padua (died 168 AD) is venerated as the deacon of Saint Prosdocimus, the first Bishop of Padua.

+Life

 Said to have been of Jewish extraction, he aided Prosdocimus, who evangelized northeastern Nava.
-Daniel was later martyred.
+Daniel was later martyred, he was dragged by a horse and his body crushed.

-Daniel's relics, translated on January 3, 1064, lie in the cathedral of Padua.
+Daniel's relics, translated on January 3, 1064, lie in the Basilica Cattedrale di Santa Maria Assunta.